This authentic chapati recipe yields one of the best Indian flatbreads I have tried.

 1. Knead the chapati dough

-- Measure the amount of the atta flour, vegetable oil, and salt in a large mixing bowl.
+- Measure the amount of the atta flour, vegetable oil, and salt in a large bowl.
 Some chapati recipes use only water and atta flour, nothing else!

 - The easiest way is to knead it by pressing the dough with the knuckles and folding it to half after flattening it.

-- You can adjust the dough’s softness during kneading by either adding more water or flour if necessary.
+- You can adjust the dough’s softness during kneading by adding more water or flour if necessary.